 Hello!
-My name is Grace McNee and over the next few months I will be cycling across Canada on my trusty bike Beto to raise money for Independent Living Nova Scotia in loving memory of Sarah Dubé.
+My name is Grace McNee and I cycled across Canada this June to October on my trusty bike Beto to raise money for Independent Living Nova Scotia in loving memory of Sarah Dubé.

 Sarah was a strong believer in the importance of independent living, and chaired the Board of Independent Living Nova Scotia (ILNS).
 We attended many meetings and events together, and I have been privileged to see the impact of some of the work they do.
 Through Sarah, independent living has become a cause near and dear to me.
 Sarah opened my eyes to new ways of looking at the world, and of living in it.
 She will always be one of the strongest and feistiest people I ever had the pleasure of knowing.